RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Proofs for Statistical Learning Rates and Sample Complexity

-Then substituting \eqref{pltemp_fin2*} in \eqref{pltemp_fin*} completes the last part of the proof in this appendix. \end{proof} Observe that in Theorem \ref{statisticalconvergencethm_pl} (for P{\L} functions), unlike Theorem \ref{statisticalconvergencethm} (for strongly convex functions), we do not provide the statistical rates on the two consensus error terms $ \xi^1_k(s), \xi^5_k(s)$.
-To understand the reasoning behind, first notice that after any sufficiently large $S$, the consensus errors $ \xi^1_k(S), \xi^5_k(S)$, evaluated in the ERM optimization problem~\eqref{eqn: ERM}, are upper bounded by $\cO(h \Delta)$ term irrespective of the function class (see Theorems \ref{inexactlmigeo}, \ref{plrate_theo}) where $\Delta = \sum_{i=1}^M \norm{\bw_i^* - \bw^*} \leq M \text{diam}(\cK)$.
-Now, in the strongly convex case, we can upper bound the norm difference $\norm{\bw_i^* - \bw^*} $ by the corresponding gradient norm difference $ \frac{1}{\mu}\norm{\nabla f(\bw_i^*) - \nabla f(\bw^*)} $ thus giving us the statistics for $\Delta$ in terms of the gradient samples.
-However, for P{\L} functions, we do not provide statistical convergence rates for the consensus error terms $ \xi^1_k(s), \xi^5_k(s)$ due to the property that P{\L} functions could have multiple minimum for local iterates to converge to.
+Observe that, in Theorem~\ref{statisticalconvergencethm_pl} for P{\L} functions, unlike Theorem~\ref{statisticalconvergencethm} for strongly convex functions, we do not provide statistical rates for the consensus error terms $\xi_k^1(s)$ and $\xi_k^5(s)$.
+To understand this distinction, note first that after any sufficiently large $S$, the consensus errors $\xi_k^1(S)$ and $\xi_k^5(S)$ in the ERM problem~\eqref{eqn: ERM} are upper bounded by an $\cO(h\Delta)$ term irrespective of the function class (see Theorems~\ref{inexactlmigeo} and~\ref{plrate_theo}), where